atidyshirt/University/ENCE260/notes.md

     * Arithmetic / logic only accesses registers
     * separate data transfer instructions
     * Design philosophy: instructions are simple, can be completed in the same time frame

+## Embedded Systems

+An Embedded System is a system that is made for a single purpose, it is unlike a general purpose computer in the fact that it is not suppose to many things, they are more simple and efficient at a single thing.